Wall Street : its rise illustrates the concept of perfection

-The year-end rally is unfolding like a textbook (no one has ever imagined one so long - 7 weeks - and so perfect), and annual records are falling day by day, so that the Dow Jones and the S&P could well hit all-time highs by Friday, provided the FED issues a final statement tomorrow evening whose tone is perceived as "accommodating".
+The year-end rally is unfolding like a textbook (no one has ever imagined one so long - seven weeks - and so perfect), and annual records are falling day by day.

+As a result, the Dow Jones and the S&P could well hit all-time highs by Friday, provided the Fed issues a final statement on Wednesday evening whose tone is perceived as "accommodative".

-Here it is, 2% off its all-time high and just 0.5% off a +50% year-to-date, the 2nd-best performance of the 21st century... with 3 sessions left until the '4 Witches', the year is not over.
+The latter is now 2% away from its all-time record and only 0.5% away from a +50% over the past year, the second-best performance of the 21st century... with three sessions left until the '4 Witches', the year is not over.
+SOX components once again stood out, with Broadcom +4.2%, Nvidia +2.6%, AMD +2.4%, Zscaler +2.2%.

 Copyright (c) 2023 CercleFinance.com.
 All rights reserved.